gnosis/powersoftau/README.md

 ## Instructions

 Every participant needs to create a ssh key.
 For help see [here](https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html).
 Please provide the public key in the [gitter group](https://gitter.im/Trusted_setup_for_SNAPPS/community).
-Then, we will propose a slot for the participation for you.
-Once we agreed on a slot, you are supposed to do the following steps:
+In this group, the trusted setup participants turns will also be organized.
+Once it is your turn, you are supposed to do the following steps:

 #Procedure: